 All outside skin fittings are speedily and securely sealed by using ball-valves with Delrin-sealer.

 For the toilet special non-diffusing hoses are used.

 All electric cables are, where possible, laid in special tubes and where this is not possible, cables are safely loomed away from the hull.

 There are large limber holes so that any water can easily drain to the bilge.

-The bilge is accessible by a removable inspection opening in the floor board.
+The bilge is accessible by a removable floor panel without having to remove the steps.

-Inspection hatches for easy access also to sea cocks and speed/depth transducer.
+Inspection hatches for easy access to sea cocks and speed transducer.